TacticalMetaphysics/LiSE/README.md

 ## Core

-* *Object relational mapper* for graph based world models.
-* *Journaling* to allow world state changes to be rewound and replayed.
+* *Journaling state container* for graph based world models, to allow world state changes to be rewound and replayed.
 * Integration with [NetworkX](http://networkx.github.io) for convenient access to various *graph algorithms*, particularly pathfinding.
-* *Rules engine*: define your game's behavior in terms of actions that are performed in response to triggers.
-Change the connection from trigger to action without effort.
-Copy triggers and actions between games easily.
+* *Rules engine* for game logic.
+Rules are written in plain Python.
+They are composable, and can be disabled or reassigned to different entities mid-game.
 * Can be run as a *web server*, so that you can control LiSE and query its world state from any other game engine you please.

 ## IDE